LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 * Item 10165: Provide link to download the import template for types in more places
   * Extract `TemplateDownloadButton` from `FileAttachmentForm`.
   * refactor method for getting sampleTypeTemplateUrl for use in LKSM and LKB
-  * Add `SampleTypeTemplateDownloadRenderer` for showing download button in types grid
+  * Add `SampleTypeTemplateDownloadRenderer` and `AssayResultTemplateDownloadRenderer` for showing download button in types grid

 ### version 2.141.2
 *Released*: 14 March 2022